What you need to know right now about the 2018 midterm elections

 • AZ-08 special election

-GOP Rep. Trent Franks resigned after the House Ethics Committee opened an investigation into allegations of sexual harassment from two female former staffers.
+after the House Ethics Committee opened an investigation into allegations of sexual harassment from two female former staffers.
 Republican state Sen. Debbie Lesko emerged from a 12-person primary in February and will face off against Democrat Hiral Tipirneni, an emergency room doctor.
 This is seen as a safe Republican seat, but Democrats are making a late push to attempt to make it competitive.

 May

-Note: This post will be updated repeatedly.
-Corrections: Rep. Todd Rokita's last name was initially misspelled.
-A reference to Rep. Jason Lewis' fundraising has been clarified.
-The last name of Zach Scott has been corrected and his job title now reflects that he is no longer sheriff of Franklin County, Ohio.